BOTSWANA 8 Days

 Your next stop is Moremi Game Reserve.

-—Flight time ~ 45-minutes.
+—Flight time ~ 45 minutes.
 Arrive by lunchtime.

 Overnight: Moremi Reserve camp.
 (3 nights)